avk1943/Customer-Segmentation-Engine/README.md

 By looking at the above clustering plot between the age of the customers and their corresponding spending scores, we have aggregated them into 4 different categories namely Usual Customers, Priority Customers, Senior Citizen Target Customers, Young Target Customers for various marketing strategies.

+### Conclusion

+Since sustomers have different needs, it’s not wise to serve all customers with the same product model, email, text message campaign, or ad..
+A one-size-for-all approach to business will generally result in less engagement, lower-click through rates, and ultimately fewer sales.
+Customer segmentation is the cure for this problem.

+Customer segmentation improves customer experience and boosts company revenue.
+Finding an optimal number of unique customer groups will help you understand how your customers differ, and help you give them exactly what they want.